ventus-ag/docs/_docs/tutorials/Istio.md

 {: .no_toc }
 ---

 {% include alert.html type="info" title="What is Istio?" content="It is a service mesh that placed into existing distributed applications.
-Istio includes APIs that let it integrate into any logging platform, or telemetry or policy system and lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, connect, and monitor microservices." %}
+Istio includes APIs that let it integrate into any logging platform, or telemetry or policy system and lets you successfully, and efficiently, run a distributed microservices architecture, and provides a uniform way to secure, connect, and monitor microservices." %}

 {% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will install Istio in Kubernetes, deploy the Bookinfo application used to demonstrate various Istio features and getting access to observability console for Istio - Kiali." %}